tpeltone/portfolio/readme.md

 # My Portfolio

-My name is Tomi Peltonen and I do Continuous Delivery & DevOps.
+My name is `Tomi Peltonen` and I do CI/CD & DevOps.

 Through my years as an IT consultant and my experiences as a Developer, Configuration Manager, Continuous Integration/Delivery and DevOps specialist, I have learned the importance of delivering value and being able to release software frequently, efficiently and with traceability.
 I have come to appreciate the stability and reliability of releases that is achieved by fully automated CI/CD pipelines.
 This also gives the freedom to continuously change and improve the process.

 ## This is my work

-- Volco Construction Equipment - AE & Core Technologies Electrics and Electronics Platform - Continuous Integration Engineer `2019-09-01`
+- `Volco Construction Equipment - AE & Core Technologies Electrics and Electronics Platform - Continuous Integration Engineer` `2019-09-01 ->`
-  - Continuous integrations pipelines for Android AOSP builds for DCM (Zippleback project) - GECU
+  - Continuous integrations pipelines for Android AOSP builds for DCM (Zippleback project)
-  - Continuous integrations pipelines for Machine Platofrm builds for DCM (Zippleback project) - NECU
+  - Continuous integrations pipelines for Machine Platform builds for DCM (Zippleback project)
-  - Infrastrucutre as Code for
+  - Infrastrucutre as Code
   - Azure Cloud
   - Azure DevOps
   - Gerrit